-Make weekend breakfasts special with a waffle!
+Make weekend breakfasts special with gluten free waffles!
 Here’s a gluten free waffle recipe using a Belgian waffle maker that works just as well as the non gluten free kind.

 If you’ve visited Belgium you’ll know the air is thick with scent of waffles cooking.
 The warm fluffy golden waffle is the traditional street food of Belgium.
 These square grids of batter are cooked on a moulded hot iron in cafes and on street corners.
 Imagine a crepe in 3D form and you’re not far away from waffles.
 And the good news is that this treat is easily adapted for gluten free diets.